dzen-dhall/dzen-dhall/README.md

     → Bar
 ```

-During the stage of [config](dhall/config.dhall) processing, `Bar`s are converted to a non-recursive data called [Plugin](dhall/src/Plugin.dhall), which is a list of [Token](dhall/src/Token.dhall)s.
+During the stage of [config](dhall/config.dhall) processing, `Bar`s are converted to a type called [Plugin](dhall/src/Plugin.dhall), which is a list of [Token](dhall/src/Token.dhall)s (in fact, `List` is the only recursive data type in Dhall).
 These tokens can be marshalled into Haskell, and then [parsed back](src/DzenDhall/Parser.hs) into a tree structure ([DzenDhall.Data.Bar](src/DzenDhall/Data.hs)).

-After that, `dzen-dhall` spawns some threads for each output source and processes the outputs as specified in the configuration.
+After that, `dzen-dhall` [spawns some threads](src/DzenDhall/App/StartingUp.hs) for each output source and processes the outputs as specified in the configuration.

 ### Deduplication

 This is a really tricky part: identical-by-definition sources or automata within the same scope are always treated as a single one, no matter how many times they appear in a `Bar` tree.

+A simplest example that makes deduplication observable can be found [here](test/dhall/configs/deduplication.dhall).

-This is done to handle gracefully the situation where we have an automaton with a `StateMap` of multiple states, some of which contain the same sources and/or automata.
+Deduplication was introduced to handle gracefully the situation where we have an automaton with a `StateMap` of multiple states, some of which contain the same sources and/or automata.
 Do we want to create these duplicating things for each possible state?
 Of course, not: this is like saying no to performance from the start.
 The chosen solution was to just remove these duplicates from runtime.

 The reason why we have to deal with this problem at all (while normal reactive frameworks don't have to) is because all sources in a `StateMap` are being run at the same time in background (no matter in which state the automaton is), but the user is only able to observe the output corresponding to exactly one state.
 This may seem strange, but in fact this approach has its own benefits.
 For example, output is always available immediately after a state change.
 And the implementation is much simpler, because there is no need to kill output sources and launch them anew.